 The building is crowned by an imposing 64 metre-high green dome, decorated with stained glass windows depicting the coats of arms of Switzerland's cantons and a central mosaic of the Federal coat of arms with the motto ‘One for all and all for one’.

 After each election, the members of the two chambers merge to form the Federal Assembly, responsible for electing the executive (called the Federal Council) and appointing Supreme Court judges.
-The Federal Council comprises seven members, from whom the Federal Chancellor is elected.
+The Federal Council comprises seven members, from whom the Federal Chancellor (the Swiss head of state) is elected.

 where?
 Bear Park (Bärenpark), Grosser Muristalden 6, 3006, Old Town, Bern.